 One thing that you might notice missing from Philo TV is premium movie channels.
 Unfortunately, HBO, Showtime, Cinemax, Starz and the like are not included in the channel offerings.

-Still, if you enjoy movies, you could couple your Philo subscription with Netflix, Amazon Prime, or HBO Now separately.
+Still, if you enjoy movies, you could pair your Philo subscription with Netflix, Amazon Prime, or HBO Max separately.
 The total cost would still be significantly less than a cable subscription.